robin10125/training-models-to-train-models/README.md

 python -m pip install -e ".[mjwarp]"
 ```

-## Smoke Test
+## RTX PRO 6000 Blackwell Smoke Test

-Use this for a 3-iteration smoke test on a 96 GB GPU.
-It uses the full candidate
+Use this first on an NVIDIA RTX PRO 6000 Blackwell 96 GB GPU.
+It runs the full
-and Ant-world batch size, with 3 EUREKA generations and 4 elites per RLVR
+16-candidate, 4096-world MJWarp shape, but uses a short PPO budget so you can
-iteration, but shortens inner PPO training for validation only.
+verify setup, checkpointing, generation, evaluation, and RLVR training.

 ```bash
 ./scripts/run_full_mjwarp_rlvr_96gb.sh \